waynewei28/hugo-website/content/page/links/index.md

     image: ts-logo-128.jpg
 menu:
     main:
-        weight: -50
+        weight: -40
         params:
             icon: link

 comments: false
 ---

-To use this feature, add `links` section to frontmatter.
+<!To use this feature, add `links` section to frontmatter.

 This page's frontmatter: